dcampillo/arr-unmonitor/README.md

 4. 'RADARR_HOST' and 'RADARR_API_KEY' for Radarr

 ### Without a configuration file
-1. Update variable 'sonarr_svr' and 'sonarr_apikey' in "sonarr-unmonitor.py" for Sonarr
+1. Update variable 'SONARR_HOST' and 'SONARR_API_KEY' in "sonarr-unmonitor.py" for Sonarr
-2. Update variable "sonarr-unmonitor.py" for Sonarr
+2. Update variable 'RADARR_HOST' and 'RADARR_API_KEY' in "sonarr-unmonitor.py" for Radarr

 ## sonnarr-unmonitor